gookcedemir/GitStats/README.md

 # GitStats
 ## Show code status on your local Git repository
+Currently, this only shows a Brittles report.
+This is the files that change most often.
+Likely this indicates areas of fragility in the code.
+These are good areas for target refactoring, unit testing, and code coverage.

 ### Usage
 GitStats.exe <path to local git repo> <commit count> [branch name]